turingschool/try-turing/fe-weekday/js-1/index.md

 <div class="try-it-new">
   <h2>Try It</h2>
   <p>In a new CodePen, declare two variables (name of your choice) and store a value in each one!
-Declare a third variable that uses both previous variables and a maath operation.</p>
+Declare a third variable that uses both previous variables and a math operation.</p>
   <p>Then use the alert method to ensure all values are being stored as expected.</p>
 </div>